 Depending on what an inductor is used for, it can go by various names, like coil, choke, reactor or solenoid.

 One of the jobs of inductors is to smooth out power delivery and make sure that any irregularities are filtered out.

-In power supplies you will typically find several larger, open style inductors, whereas on video cards and motherboards you will see many of them in a smaller format encapsulated in tiny boxes to provide power to the main components.
+In power supplies you will typically find several larger, open style inductors, whereas on graphics cards and motherboards you will see many of them in a smaller format encapsulated in tiny boxes to provide power to the main components.

 Because the frequency of the current that passes through the coil varies, depending on the load of the system, the coil can start to mechanically resonate.
 This has the potential to create a high pitched noise.

 What causes coil whine?

 When current passes through the coils of an inductor, the coil vibrates.
 In cases where the coil vibrates against the core of the inductor with a frequency that lies in our hearing range, we end up with coil whine.